Quest Analytics Nodes

 Technical Details

-The RStudio Server version is 2023.06 and runs with R version 4.2.3.
-The Quest Analytics Nodes run the free, Open Source Edition of RStudio server, which does not allow users to individually select their version of R from within RStudio or run multiple R sessions simultaneously.
+The RStudio Server version is 2024.12.0 and runs with R version 4.4.0.
+The Quest Analytics Nodes run the Open Source Edition of RStudio server, which does not allow users to individually select their version of R from within RStudio or run multiple R sessions simultaneously.

-SAS is version 9.4.
+SAS is version 9.4 with maintenance release 4 applied (STAT module is version 14.2).
 Packages are restricted to those available in the Education Analytical Suite.